Hoenn/TextAnalysis/ProjectProposal.md

 ## Analysis of Founders of Science Fiction

 ### Objective Statement
 The goal of this project is to provide textual analysis for full-text documents authored by a handful of the most impactful 19th century science fiction writers.
-Analysis will include both data summaries of word usage and sentiment analysis to profile tone to help expose discoveries on which to build a conclusion upon the similaries and differences between these now revered authors.
+Analysis will include both data summaries of word usage and sentiment analysis to profile tone to help expose discoveries on which to build a conclusion upon the similarities and differences between these now revered authors.

 The primary subjects for this project include the works: *Frankenstein* by Mary Shelley (1818), *Journey to the Center of the Earth* by Jules Verne (1871), and *The Time Machine* by H.G.
 Wells (1895).